 The following steps will provide basic familiarisation with the CS135 and perform basic functionality checks.
 To do these you must first remove the cover and enclosure lid (see Sections 4.6.1 and 4.6.2) and then connect the battery (see Section 4.6).
-Connect the hood heater plug once you have done these stages.
+Then connect the hood heater plug.
 See Fig 4.3 in Section 4.5.1.

-WARNING The laser will be operating as soon as the battery is connected.
+The laser will be operating as soon as the battery is connected.
 It should not point in any direction where it could be viewed with magnifying optics.